 The ATO requires taxpayers to keep source documents as evidence of the expense you paid.
 These source documents may include tax invoices/receipts of payments or Diary or logbooks for travel.

 The ATO will only allow the deduction if you paid for it, however, if your employer paid for it or you received it as part of an allowance or if you paid for it and your employer reimbursed you, you will not be eligible for a deduction.

 Thinking of starting a business?

-Achieving a qualification through Qualify Me! is only the start to your journey.
-Many students have become successful entrepreneurs running their business after taking on the free business start-up pack offered by Qualify Me!.
+Achieving a qualification through Qualify Me! is only the start of your journey.
+Many students have become successful entrepreneurs running their businesses after taking on the free business start-up pack offered by Qualify Me!.
 To learn more, please visit our Business Start-Up Assistance for Tradies.

 Taxation, legal and other matters referred to on this website are of a general nature only and are based on information available to the public on the ATO website at www.ato.gov.au at the time and should not be relied upon in place of appropriate professional advice.
 Those laws may change from time to time.